U.S. Customs Practice Resume

 Draft numerous prior disclosure letters to Customs districts regarding various valuation, origin and classification issues, including:

-- Prior disclosure regarding classification and valuation of methanol imports.
+Prior disclosure regarding classification and valuation of methanol imports.

 III.
-TARIFF CLASSIFICATION
+HTSUS TARIFF CLASSIFICATION

 Represent client interests in disputes with U.S. Customs over the proper tariff classification of imported merchandise.
 This includes representation at the Court of International Trade in litigation and at the U.S. Customs Service through protest procedures, internal advice requests, and preparation of ruling requests.